feature-image

 Imago

 Tully Banta-Cain has been working relentlessly over the past few years to get the BFL up and running.
-The goal is to create a fun and safe alternative to the NFL for players who are retired, but still love and want to continue playing the game of football.
-Banta-Cain sat down with EssentiallySports for an exclusive interview to talks about the creation of the BFL, and what he hopes it can become.
+The goal is to create a fun and safe alternative to the NFL for players who are retired but still love and want to continue playing the game of football.
+Banta-Cain sat down with EssentiallySports for an exclusive interview to talk about the creation of the BFL, and what he hopes it can become.
 You can also read about it here.

 ADVERTISEMENT

 The BFL doesn’t just want to appeal to former players, though.
 Their goal is to make the game of football more accessible to everyone.
 Beach Football takes very little equipment to play.
 All you really need is a football.
-You don’t need to spend hundreds of dollars on pads and a helmet and make sure you have a perfectly mowed 100-yard field.
-You just need some sand and a football and you’re good to go.
+You don’t need to spend hundreds of dollars on pads and a helmet, and make sure you have a perfectly mowed 100-yard field.
+You just need some sand and a football, and you’re good to go.

 As we highlighted earlier, Beach Football is also a safer alternative to normal tackle football.
 Sand is proven to cause far fewer major injuries than other playing surfaces, so while there’s always a threat of injury when playing tackle football, playing on the sand minimizes the risk.